top of page

 • Steve Fireman, ECDI President and General Counsel, Board Secretary

 With three decades of management and legal services experience, Steve provides programmatic and legal oversight for ECDI, oversees all legal and regulatory matters, and steers the lawful development and implementation of ECDI’s business strategies.
-He leads the organization’s efforts to continually increase levels of support to entrepreneurs, with a focus on those within low-to-moderate-income communities and minority populations.
+He leads the organization’s efforts to continually increase levels of support to entrepreneurs.
 Steve also devotes time to providing one-on-one support to ECDI clients.

 • Tara Campbell